hyperledger-archives/avalon/PREREQUISITES.md

   cd ../../..
   ```

+- If SGX SSL is not located at the default directory, `/opt/intel/sgxssl`,
-- Export the `SGX_SSL` environment variable to enable the build utilities to
+  export the `SGX_SSL` environment variable to enable the build utilities to
   find and link this library.
-  Append this line to your login shell script (`~/.bashrc` or similar):
+  Append this line to your login shell script (`~/.bashrc` or similar)
+  after changing the directory name:
   ```
   export SGX_SSL=/opt/intel/sgxssl
   echo "export SGX_SSL=/opt/intel/sgxssl" >>~/.bashrc